 For this example we’ll say the expenses are $500.00.
 This leaves us $16,166.67 of the $25,000.00 remaining.

 What Happens to the Remaining Portion of the Injury Settlement?

 - Liens and Medical Expenses

 The final charges to be deducted from the settlement amount are any outstanding medical liens and medical expenses.
 This can take the form of a health insurance lien, Medicaid or Medicare lien, Medical Payments lien with your own automobile insurance carrier for treatment sought resulting from the accident and medical bills from treatment related to the accident.
 It is allowed by the federal government and most states for doctors, government agencies and hospitals to recover from personal injury settlements any amount they are owed for treatment rendered.
 We refer to this concept as a right of subrogation, which will be discussed more at length in another blog at another time.

 For our hypothetical settlement, we will assume the following facts.
 The client went to the hospital by EMS from the scene of the accident.
 While at the hospital, she was treated in the emergency room and x-rays were taken of her cervical and lumbar spine.
-After weeks of continued pain, she followed up with a chiropractor who wrote a prescription for a cervical MRI to be completed, then referred her to a specialist for further treatment based on those results.
+After weeks of continued pain, she followed up with a chiropractor who wrote a prescription for a cervical MRI to be completed.
+The chiropractor then referred her to a specialist for further treatment based on those results.
 Several bills will result from this course of treatment.
 There will be a bill for the initial EMS treatment.
 The hospital visit will result in three bills: facility, Emergency Room physicians, and radiology.
 Then, the chiropractor will have to be paid, along with the MRI facility and the specialist.